mus-format/common-go/README.md

-# Commons for simple and streaming mus Golang serializers
+# Commons for mus-go and mus-stream-go serializers

 Defines common constants, constraints, errors and validator interface.